Kodaira-Spencer Anomalies with Stora-Zumino Method: Gelfand-Fuchs anomaly with polyforms

 It is very easy to find the Gelfand-Fuchs anomaly using the polyform approach.
-We have to study the $\delta$ cohomology on polyforms of degree three to produce two dimensional anomalies, so the Stora-Zumino equation looks like
+We have to study the $\delta$-cohomology on polyforms of degree three to produce two-dimensional anomalies, so the Stora-Zumino equation looks like

 The mass dimension of the component $\omega_1^{(2)}$ should be zero to get an anomaly.
 So, this is true for the whole $\omega_3$.
-The unique fields we have available are $M$ and its derivatives.
+The unique fields we have available are $\mathcal{M}$ and its derivatives.
 Indeed, the complex conjugate $\hM$ is excluded, by means of the holomorphic factorisation.
-Notice that the dimension is $[M]=-1$, because $[\mu]=0$ and $[c]=-1$.
+Notice that the dimension is $[\mathcal{M}]=-1$, because $[\mu]=0$ and $[c]=-1$.
 Moreover, $[\de] = [\hde] = -1$.
-Actually, we should consider only the holomorphic derivative $\de$, since the $\delta$ variation of $M$, which in two dimensions reads
+Actually, we should consider only the holomorphic derivative $\de$, since the $\delta$-variation of $\mathcal{M}$, which in two dimensions reads

-does not produce terms depending on the antiholomorphic $\hde$.\footnote{This na\"ive argument can be refined by noticing that the $s$ variation of $c$ and the $\delta$ variation of $M$ are algebraically the same.
-See the next section, in which this issue is directly discussed in the $2\,n$ dimensional case.} Because $\omega_3$ is a polyform of total degree three, we need three $M$'s.
+does not produce terms depending on the antiholomorphic $\hde$.\footnote{This na\"ive argument can be refined by noticing that the $s$-variation of $c$ and the $\delta$-variation of $\mathcal{M}$ are algebraically the same.
+See the next section, in which this issue is directly discussed in the $2\,n$-dimensional case.} Because $\omega_3$ is a polyform of total degree three, we need three $\mathcal{M}$'s.
 To get a vanishing mass dimension, we have to include also three derivatives $\de$.
 There is a unique way to arrange the derivatives, bringing to the following ansatz:

-Indeed, the other possibilities $M\,M\,\de^3\,M$ and $\de\,M\,\de\,M\,\de\,M$ vanish, thanks to the anticommutativity of $M$, which implies $M\,M = 0 = \de\,M\,\de\,M$.
+Indeed, the other possibilities $\mathcal{M}\,\mathcal{M}\,\de^3\,\mathcal{M}$ and $\de\,\mathcal{M}\,\de\,\mathcal{M}\,\de\,\mathcal{M}$ vanish, thanks to the anticommutativity of $\mathcal{M}$, which implies $\mathcal{M}\,\mathcal{M} = 0 = \de\,\mathcal{M}\,\de\,\mathcal{M}$.

-The ansatz turns out to be a $\delta$ cocycle:
+The ansatz turns out to be a $\delta$-cocycle:

 where each factor separately vanishes, thanks to anticommutativity.
 The cocycle in components is

 Integrating by parts the top-component, we find that the anomaly is